 ETSI has also developed standards for VDL Mode 4.
 VDL Mode 4 is a high-capacity data link that provides a range of communications services that support numerous functions and applications in the ICAO CNS/ATM concept.
 One of the VDL Mode 4 functions is ADS-B, where a surveillance element is embedded in the system design which regularly transmits the user’s position.
 This information is used to manage the data link, but also enables a host of communications, navigation and surveillance applications to be realized in support of co-operative air traffic management from the departure gate to the arrival gate.
 VDL Mode 4 ETSI standards are available as EN 302 842 series (airborne part) and EN 301 842 series (ground part).

-- radio navigation and communication equipment (Radars, sensors, ground systems for airports: PSR, SSR, MET, WAM, GBAS, A-SMGCS, UHF, VHF, VDL Mode 2, VDL Mode 4, AeroMACS)
+- radio navigation and communication equipment (Radars, sensors, ground systems for airports: L, S and X-band PSR, SSR, S, C and X-band MET, WAM, GBAS, A-SMGCS, UHF, VHF, VDL Mode 2, VDL Mode 4, AeroMACS)

 - Passenger applications (Mobile Communication On Board Aircraft, systems and for broadband Direct-Air-To-Ground Communications system)

 - Aeronautical satellite stations (Aircraft Earth Stations, aeronautical terminals communicating with Aeronautical Complementary Ground Components)